wenkaiingermany/NCE_03/Lesson_28.md

 harry
 harass

-From the moment he arrived there, he kept on pesteing his doctor to tell him when he would be able to go home.
+From the moment he arrived there, he kept on pestering his doctor to tell him when he would be able to go home.

 sexual harassment 性骚扰